xrcollaboratory/edu.cornell.xrc.core/Documentation~/index.md

 ## Overview

 <!--  Provide a brief, high-level explanation of the package.-->
-The XRC Core package is a collection of resources, utilities, and design patterns that serve as the foundation for other XRC packages within the Unity development environment.
-It provides developers with a core set of tools to streamline the creation of applications, simplifying the development process, and accelerating iteration cycles.
+The XRC Core package is a collection of utility scripts and assets that serve as the foundation for other XRC packages.
+It provides XRC developers with a core set of tools to streamline the creation of applications, by simplifying the development process and accelerating iteration cycles.

 ## Package contents
 <!--  Include the location of important files you want the user to know about.
 For example, if this is a sample package containing textures, models, and materials separated by sample group, you might want to provide the folder location of each group.-->